ehrpg/qstar/vessels.md

 #### Multiple Weapons

-Weapons of the same type can be fired in groups of a maximum of 5.
+Weapons of the same type can be fired in groups to a maximum of 5.
 There are two kinds of bonuses for having more than 1 weapon, which the attacker can choose when firing.